How To Save a Marriage

 They don’t want to realize how destructive their emotional attachment is to your marriage.

-In the 7 years I’ve been writing this blog I have seen the destruction caused by emotional affairs – time after time.
+In the many years I’ve been writing this blog I have seen the destruction caused by emotional affairs – time after time.

 The trust that’s so hard to restore.
 The feelings of low self-esteem, the constant suspicion, the accusations, the heartache, the constant anxiety – the marriage seems to be hanging on a thin thread.